 Irène Weiss is a regional councillor for the Grand Est region.
 A 23 year old Strasbourg native, Irène studied law at the University of Strasbourg and is currently pursuing a master’s degree in Business School.
 At the region, she is vice-president of the Higher Education, Research and Innovation Commission.
 She is also a member of the commission in charge of youth, sport, citizenship and commitment.
 Involvement in associations has always been important to her and she became involved at a very young age, in parallel with her activities.

-In addition to surplus food from the food supply chain, FEBA members also redistribute food from the Fund for European Aid to the most Deprived (FEAD) and the Fruits and Vegetables withdrawal scheme, as well as from individual and corporate donations.
+In addition to surplus food from the food supply chain, FEBA members also redistribute food from the Fund for European Aid to the most Deprived (FEAD) and the Fruits and Vegetables withdrawal scheme, as well as from individual and corporate food collections.

 The 79 French Food Banks are the leading national food aid network in France.
 Every year, they collect almost 112,500 tonnes of food throughout the country.
 These collections are made from supermarkets, the food industry, farmers and the general public, with the support of the European Union and the State, and are distributed to a network of more than 6,000 associations, social grocery shops and partner CCAS (Community Social Action Centres).